m3dwards/parity-website/content/directory/1000trades/index.md

 logo = "logo.jpg"

 [[products]]
-  title = "Takeaway food"
-  description = "<a href='https://1000trades.org.uk/1kt/wp-content/uploads/2020/05/POSH-takeaway-menu-May-onwards.pdf'>Takeaway Menu</a>"
+  title = "<a href='https://1000trades.org.uk/1kt/wp-content/uploads/2020/05/POSH-takeaway-menu-May-onwards.pdf'>Takeaway Menu</a>"
-  price_prx = "various"
-  price_gbp = ""
+  description = "Available for collection and via Uber Eats, Tuesday to Saturday from 5 to 9pm.
+Please phone your order in on 0121 233 2693." price_prx = "various" price_gbp = ""